annetta-zheng/attuned/README.md

 5. Run ```npm seed``` in a separate terminal.

+## Verification
-## Verify whether the database was created successfully
+1. whether the database was created successfully
 In users database, you should see at least one user with their encrypted password. <br/>

 ```psql -d attuned``` (or if you kept the previous terminal open, you can run: ```\c attuned``` to switch to the database.)<br/>